 Why Do Some People Say There Are Only Two Types Of Plastic?

-They might be referring to single use plastics, and other plastics that have a longer lifespan (up to decades).
+They might be referring to single use plastics (that might be used and disposed of in seconds or minutes), and other longer life cycle plastics that have a longer lifespan (up to years and decades).

 Check out a graphs showing the lifespan of plastics used in different sectors/industries at https://ourworldindata.org/grapher/mean-product-lifetime-plastic

 What Are The Resin Numbers/Codes For The Different Types Of Plastic?